ulysses8791/ulysses8791.github.io/484_24S_syllabus.md

 Information about the final project will appear in [Canvas](https://canvas.psu.edu) and [Gradescope](https://www.gradescope.com) on Week 13.

-The deadline for submission of your final project is __Monday December 11, 2023 at 09:00__.
+The deadline for submission of your final project is __Monday April 29, 2024 at 09:00__.

 ## Grades